Tutadit/DynamicTheme-FirefoxAddon/README.md

 # Installation

+* Download repository to your local directory of choice
 * change `path` in `get_firefox_theme.json` to the **absolute** path of `get_firefox_theme.py`
 * move `get_firefox_theme.json` to your `mozilla/native-messaging-hosts` directory.
+    * See [Manifest Location](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Native_manifests#Manifest_location) for more info
 * change `FIREFOX_THEME_PATH` in `get_firefox_theme.py` to the **absolute** path of `firefox_theme.json`

 * [Add extention to firefox ](https://addons.mozilla.org/en-CA/firefox/addon/dynamic-theme/)

 # Usage

-When running the extension firefox's theme is updated when `firefox_theme.json` is changed
+When running the extension firefox's theme is updated when `firefox_theme.json` is changed.